drp46220/angular_test_area/color-conversion-app/README.md

 Numbers will be rounded slightly but I do not think this will affect the color by any noticeable amount unless your eyes are super sharp.

 - Convert Button:
-  The convert button will convert the desired space to the other spaces
+  The convert button will convert the desired color space to the other spaces

 - Clear Button:
   The clear button will reset all form inputs